 The Florida Tax Handbook is an excellent source for comprehensive information about exclusions, exemptions, deductions, and credits from sales and use tax.
-Visit eductions, and credits from sales and use tax.
-Visit <a href="educations.com/educations.co
+Visit edr.state.fl.us and search for "Tax Handbook."

 Contact Information

 Tax information and tutorials are available at floridarevenue.com/taxes/education.